| Brad deYoung |

 St. John's, Newfoundland, Canada

 My research focuses on the circulation and wind forced response in the Northwest Atlantic.
-An interest in shelf problems has led to an exploration of the North Atlantic circulation and its influence upon the shelf.
+My interest in shelf problems has led to an exploration of the North Atlantic circulation and its influence upon the shelf.
 I take an approach involving experimental work at sea, interpreting data and numerical modelling.
 The opportunity for such ecclecticism is what I like most about oceanography.
-There is always a new idea to think, a new result to explain or a new approach to explore.
-I like numerical modelling because it enables us to integrate several different aspects of the work and leads to applications in ocean ecology.
+There is always a new idea to ponder, a new result to explain or a new approach to try.
+Numerical modelling allows us to integrate several different aspects of the work and leads to applications in ocean ecology.

 Within ocean ecology, I study the dispersal of plankton.
 Small organisms that cannot swim are moved about by ocean currents.
 Sometimes this could be good, other times not.
 Planktonic drifters include zooplankton and the eggs and larvae of fish.
 I have worked on biological models on their own, for example population models, but am most interested in coupling biological models with physical models to simulate the influence of the physical environment on these planktonic organisms.